 Today I am going to share three simple and specific prayers I’ve prayed over the course of that year-and-a-half that God answered loudly and definitively, just not always quickly.

 Also, I cannot take credit for these prayers.
 They come from Catherine Marshall – one of my spiritual heroes.
-However, the prayers and answers are all mine, while the glory is all God’s.
+However, the blessings are mine while the glory is all God’s.

 Specific Prayers that Make Dreams Come True (Praying for a Job)